 These are the number of bachelorette parties, lingerie soirees, and trips to the club I attended in my career as a bridesmaid: 0.

-That's because I hate booze, thongs, and phalic shaped gummy candies.
-Also, flavored condoms, shouting, bright lights, loud noises, and more than two people in one room experiencing a celebratory mood.
-I just do, I'm a total wet blanket and probably suffering from some underlying disorder and whatever, that's fine.
+I'm a total wet blanket.
 Maybe you're not, maybe you're super fun and cool and you can get down in any situation without being given a written itinerary and doing a dry-run before the actual event.
 But if not, just own up to it, let the bride know you're boring af and ask the maid of honor where to drop the gift bag of edible panties before you curl up for an evening of light reading in the tub.

 Even if they're disappointed, your friends will have more fun in the end if you're not there wrecking the vibe.
-If you really want to contribute, offer to meet up after the festivities as the designated driver or come by the next morning to whip up a hangover-friendly breakfast.
+If you really want to contribute, offer to meet up after the festivities as the designated driver or come by the next morning to drop off a hangover-friendly breakfast.

 Stay Out of Relationship Drama

 The exception here, of course, is if there's abuse of any kind happening.
-In that rare and unfortunate case it's time to use your friend-powers for good.
+In that case, it's time to use your friend-powers for good.